Talkala logo

 • Trying to call an unavailable destination is blocked immediately before Talkala creates the real phone connection.

-• A destination can become available again later if upstream support returns and Talkala reactivates it with reconfirmed rates.
+• A destination can become available again later if carrier support returns and Talkala confirms the rates again.

 unavailable destinationcountry unavailablehidden pricingroute status